The Ayam Cemani has certainly had people talking excitedly about it over the last few years.

 Ayam Cemani Appearance and Breed Standard

-Ayam Cemanis are a striking sight.
-Their all black feathers have a beetle-green iridescence in sunlight that is stunning.
+Ayam Cemanis is a striking sight.
+Their all-black feathers have a beetle-green iridescence in sunlight that is stunning.

 As of now, the Ayam Cemani is not recognized by the American Poultry Association.
 The US Ayam Cemani club is currently working on a standard of perfection for this breed.